Staying in Denmark while your application for a residence permit is being processed.

 Procedural stay means that you can stay in Denmark while we process your application for a residence permit.

-If you have submitted your application abroad and subsequently travel to Denmark, you are not automatically allowed to stay here while we process your application.
+If you have submitted your application abroad and you travel to Denmark afterwards, you do not automatically have the right to get a procedural stay while we process your application.

 Therefor you have to leave Denmark again after for example an ended short term visa stay, if we by then have not finished the processing and granted you a residence permit.

 Your rights on a procedural stay

 When you are on a procedural stay, you are generally not allowed to work, and your right to medical care is limited.
 If you work for an employer in your home country, in certain cases you can however continue your work during a procedural stay.
 It is a requirement that you do not directly or indirectly work for a Danish company.
 It is also part of the assessment whether it is without consequences for the work you do for the employer in your home country, where it is done.

 Please notice the special rules applying if you are covered by the rules on job change